Human Factors Laboratory Overview

 - Comprehension of novel sign designs for lane guidance and road user safety.

-The Human Factors Team supports the Traffic Control Devices (TCD) Pooled Fund to conduct research relevant to States across the Nation.
-The TCD Pooled Fund is a consortium of regional, State, and local entities; appropriate organizations; and the FHWA.
+The Human Factors Team supports the Traffic Control Devices (TCD) Pooled Fund Study to conduct research relevant to States across the Nation.
+The TCD Pooled Fund Study is a consortium of regional, State, and local entities; appropriate organizations; and the FHWA.
 The goals of this pooled fund are to: (1) facilitate collaboration and information sharing among members; (2) identify human factors and operational issues related to traffic control devices; (3) select and evaluate new and existing TCDs; (4) initiate and monitor research projects; and (5) disseminate results.

 Innovative Research to Support the Safety of Today’s and Future Roadways